francescobaraldi/time-series-forecasting-with-transformers/README.md

 - batch size = 64;
 - input time series length = 90;
-- trainset split = 70%
+- trainset split = 80%
-- testset split = 30%
+- testset split = 20%
 - loss function = Mean Squared Error
 - optimizer = Adam

 ### Transformer decoder best values

-- learning rate = 1e-05
+- learning rate = 5e-06
+- weight decay = 1e-06
 - number of decoders = 1
 - dimension of the model (feature size) = 128
 - number of heads = 8
-- dropout = 0
+- dropout = 0.03
 - dimension of the fully connected inside the decoder = 256
 - positional encoding = classical sinusoidal encoding

 ### Transformer best values

 - output time series length = 30
-- learning rate = 1e-05
+- learning rate = 5e-06
+- weight decay = 1e-06
 - number of encoders = 1
 - number of decoders = 1
 - dimension of the model (feature size) = 128
 - number of heads = 8
-- dropout = 0
+- dropout = 0.08
 - dimension of the fully connected inside the decoder = 256
-- positional encoding = classical sinusoidal encoding
+- positional encoding = learnable encoding

 ### LSTM best values

 - learning rate = 1e-05
+- weight decay = 1e-05
 - number of layers = 2
 - dimension of the hidden states = 64
-- dropout = 0
+- dropout = 0.05

 After the training each model is tested on the test set with a forecast length of 30 days and the forecast is plotted against the ground truth and saved to file.
 To evaluate the performance the *Mean Absolute Error* and the *Mean Absolute Percentage Error* is measured.